aragalie/FX_NaiveChartPredictions_using_fastai/README.md

 ##### Images export

 Based on a specified trading rule, each plotted chart is saved as .png in it's respective folder and with the respective label (e.g buy, sell or hold).
+Each .png is saved as a square 250px image, which helps later on in the speed of the prediction model.

-One note is that i save each png as a square 250px image, which helps later on in the speed of the prediction model.
+Note: the `Oanda_Data_Retrieval.ipynb` Jupyter NB needs to be run once for the `train` data generation and another time for the `valid` folder, making sure the code is changed accordingly (in sections *7* and *12*).

 ### 2. fastai_Prediction